 My students and I specialize in low-temperature aqueous and radiogenic isotope geochemistry.
 We combine fieldwork, laboratory experiments, and modeling to quantify chemical, physical, and biological phenomena that cycle elements and their isotopes at the Earth’s surface.
 Many activities use isotopes to probe the compositional evolution of the Earth, at timescales spanning the geological to modern-day.
-Other projects aim to improve radiogenic isotope measurements, as well as elucidate the fundamental behavior of isotopes, including their distribution, transport, and possible fractionation within and between Earth’s biogeochemical reservoirs.
-We isotopically track the flow, transformation, and distribution of carbon during natural and anthropogenic environmental change.
+Other projects aim to elucidate the fundamental behavior of isotopes, including their distribution, transport, and possible fractionation within and between Earth’s biogeochemical reservoirs.
+We also work to improve radiogenic isotope measurements by thermal ionization mass spectrometry.
+A prime goal is to isotopically track the flow, transformation, and distribution of carbon during natural and anthropogenic environmental change.
 Several investigations focus on mineral weathering and precipitation reactions that cycle carbon and other elements, link inorganic and organic aspects of the Earth system, and control the geochemistry of soils, rivers, aquifers, seawater, and the atmosphere.
 Related efforts seek to understand the causes and consequences of climate change.
-To this end, we study carbon cycle dynamics in locations throughout the globe, from pristine natural settings to urban centers.
+To this end, we work in locations throughout the globe, from pristine natural settings to urban centers.

 - Basic science investigations concerning the behavior of Ca and Sr isotopes during water-rock interactions and biological utilization.